RAMP-PCAR/ramp-pcar-docs/docs/proxy.md

 Detailed instructions and requirements are available in each folder of specific platform.

-Note: for anyone configuring a proxy server, please ensure that is is restricted in some form; either by limiting the websites reachable or by requiring some form of authentication.
+Note: for anyone configuring a proxy server, please ensure that it is restricted in some form; either by limiting the websites reachable or by requiring some form of authentication.